 user@domain), but they serve different purposes: Where UPNs are used to identify users and are used in the sign-on form, only MOERAs are used for delivering email.

 The domain suffix used by UPNs is required to match one of the registered domains of your Azure AD tenant—the same requirement does not apply to email addresses.

-Cloud Identity doesn't rely on the concept of a UPN and instead uses a user's email address as an identifier.
-Consequently, the domain used by the email address must match one of the registered domains of the Cloud Identity account.
+Cloud Identity and G Suite doesn't rely on the concept of a UPN and instead use a user's email address as an identifier.
+Consequently, the domain used by the email address must match one of the registered domains of the Cloud Identity or G Suite account.

-Azure AD and Cloud Identity can use the same DNS domains.
-Considering the two differences outlined above, you should base your domain mapping on how you plan to map user accounts between Azure AD and Cloud Identity.
+An Azure AD tenant and a Cloud Identity or G Suite account can use the same DNS domains.
+Considering the two differences outlined above, you should base your domain mapping on how you plan to map users between Azure AD and Cloud Identity or G Suite.

-The third factor to look at when planning to federate Active Directory and Google Cloud is how to map user accounts between Azure AD and Cloud Identity.
+The third factor to look at when planning to federate Active Directory and Google Cloud is how to map users between Azure AD and Cloud Identity or G Suite.

-Successfully mapping Azure AD accounts to Cloud Identity accounts requires two pieces of information for each account:
+Successfully mapping Azure AD users to users in Cloud Identity or G Suite requires two pieces of information for each user:

-- A stable, unique ID that you can use during synchronization to track which Azure AD account corresponds to which Cloud Identity account.
+- A stable, unique ID that you can use during synchronization to track which Azure AD user corresponds to which user in Cloud Identity or G Suite.